ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-09-05-how-transparent-is-your-software-project-budget.md

 What if some of these are burning your project budget right now?

-Apparently, some type of people’s time waste can’t be found with only spent time reports.
+Apparently, some type of people's time waste can't be found with only spent time reports.
 A good project manager, who is working closely together with the development team, can help to identify and get rid of those types of waste.

-Let’s discuss it in the comments below!
+Let's discuss it in the comments below!
 We are ready to share our experience with you.

 Advice #4: **identify the budget waste to eliminate it**.